yorickpeterse/oga/README.md

 gcc or clang.
 Oga's C extension can be compiled with both.
 JRuby does not require a compiler as the native extension is compiled during the Gem building process and bundled inside the Gem itself.

+## Thread Safety

+Documents parsed using Oga are thread-safe as long as they are not modified by multiple threads at the same time.
+Querying documents using XPath can be done by multiple threads just fine.
+Write operations, such as removing attributes, are _not_ thread-safe and should not be done by multiple threads at once.

+It is advised that you do not share parsed documents between threads unless you _really_ have to.

 ## Documentation